Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 for scripting.
-Its been a bit challenging so far because whilst I've written Rust code in the past I've never done anything on this scale (the same could be said about most other languages I've programmed in however).
+Its been a bit challenging so far because whilst I've written Rust code in the past I've never done anything on this scale (the same could be said about most other languages I've programmed in, though).
-The only large, open-source Rust projects I currently know about are [`rustc`][rust-repo] and [Servo][servo-repo], both of which are structured differently when compared to a game engine (servo might be close but I struggle navigating its repo).
+The only large, open-source Rust projects I currently know about are [`rustc`][rust-repo] and [Servo][servo-repo], both of which have different structures when compared to a game engine (servo might be close but I struggle navigating its repo).
 I feel like my issues so far are due to a lack of experience rather than Rust, however, and that